hazelcast/hazelcast-cpp-client/README.md

 ## 7.4.
 Using Distributed Data Structures

-Most of the Distributed Data Structures are supported by the C++ client.
+Most of the distributed data structures are supported by the C++ client.
 In this chapter, you will learn how to use these distributed data structures.

 ### 7.4.1.
 Using Map

 Hazelcast Map (`IMap`) is a distributed map.
-Through C++ client, you can  perform operations like reading and writing from/to a Hazelcast Map with the well known get and put methods.
-For details refer to [Map section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#map) in the Hazelcast IMDG Reference Manual.
+Through the C++ client, you can perform operations like reading and writing from/to a Hazelcast Map with the well known get and put methods.
+For details, see the [Map section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#map) in the Hazelcast IMDG Reference Manual.

 A Map usage example is shown below.